Bad57/Onset-Jobs/README.md

   * Fired the player from his current job
 * **getWeaponByName**
   * ```getWeaponByName(weaponName)```
   * Get weapon id based on is name

-## 🛠️ Coming Soon

-* Cloths presets

 ### An Idea / An issue 💡❔